It’s a splendid day to find out about the potential health benefits of lavender.

-Put some drops of lavender oil in your palms and rub them on your pillows and on your bed for a night of better sleep.
+Put some drops of lavender oil in your hands and rub them on your pillows and bed for a better night’s sleep.

-You can use lavender oil for treating different respiratory problems like asthma, bronchitis, cold, cough, flu, laryngitis, sinus congestion, and tonsilitis.
+You can use lavender oil to treat different respiratory problems like asthma, bronchitis, colds, coughs, flu, laryngitis, sinus congestion, and tonsillitis.

-Lavender has a stimulating effect that can loosen up the phlegm to relieve congestions in your respiratory tract.
+Lavender has a stimulating effect that can loosen up the phlegm and relieve congestion in your respiratory tract.

 Its vapor has antibacterial properties that may be helpful against respiratory tract infections.